joebro1907/iNEOD/README.md

-# NEIOD ☄️
+# iNEOD ☄️
 A modern and open implementation of Gauss's method for the Initial Orbit Determination of Near-Earth Objects (Minor Planets)

-NEIOD is focused on the initial orbital determination for Near-Earth Objects (specifically, Asteroids).
+iNEOD is focused on the initial orbital determination for Near-Earth Objects (specifically, Asteroids).
 It involves functions for handling observational data, calculating positions, implementing Gauss's method for initial orbit determination, calculating orbital elements, solving Kepler's equation, and plotting orbits using Python and astronomy-related libraries.

-NEIOD is valuable for students, enthusiasts, astronomers, and anyone interested in celestial mechanics.
+iNEOD is valuable for students, enthusiasts, astronomers, and anyone interested in celestial mechanics.
 It provides tools and functions to analyze observational data, determine orbits of celestial objects, calculate orbital elements, and visualize orbits, which are essential tasks in the study of celestial bodies.

 All this being open source.